© Crown copyright 2018

-Mexico has a federal presidential system of government.
+Mexico is a federation with a presidential system of government.
 There are three levels of government: federal, state and municipal.
 The President is the head of state, government and military.
 Mexico is composed of 31 states and Mexico City; powers are separated into three branches: executive, legislative and judicial.
-The President is elected for a 6-year term and may not hold office a second time.
-Congress is constituted by Senate (6-year terms) and a Chamber of Deputies (3-year terms).
+The President is elected for a 6-year term and cannot stand for re-election.
+Congress is constituted by the Senate (6-year term) and the Chamber of Deputies (3-year term).

-Mexico is an upper-middle income country with a population of around 119m.
-According to IMF forecasts GDP per capita for 2015 will be US$18,714 PPP.
-However, wealth is distributed very unequally, with 46% of the population living in poverty and 43% of the national income held by the top 1%.
-Mexico’s GDP is mainly driven by the services sector, which accounted for 61% of GDP in the first quarter of 2015.
-In terms of competitiveness, according to World Bank “Doing Business” index ranked Mexico as the easiest country to do business within the Latin American and Caribbean region.
+Mexico is an upper-middle income country with a population of around 123m.
+According to IMF forecasts GDP per capita for 2017 will be 17,753 PPP.
+However, wealth is distributed very unequally, with 43.6% of the population living in poverty and 40% of the national income held by the top 1%.
+Mexico’s GDP is mainly driven by the services sector, which accounted for 63% of GDP in the third quarter of 2017.
+In terms of competitiveness, the 2018 World Bank’s “Doing Business” index ranked Mexico as the easiest country to do business within the Latin American and Caribbean region.

 Mexico is the biggest exporter in Latin America.
 Mexico’s commercial structure is defined by large intra-industrial trade, as its main exports are in the same industries as its main imports: machinery, electrical equipment, automobiles, mechanical inputs, minerals, oil and gas.
-With 12 Free Trade Agreements covering 45 countries, including the US and the EU, Mexico is one of the most open economies in the world.
-Nevertheless, Mexico’s main trading partner remains the US, where around 79% of Mexican goods and services are exported (2013).
-Despite only 2.7% of Mexican products being exported to Canada, it is Mexico’s 2nd largest exporting destination, whilst the UK accounts for less than 1%.
+With 12 Free Trade Agreements covering 46 countries, including the US and the EU, Mexico is one of the most open economies in the world.
+Nevertheless, Mexico’s main trading partner remains the US, where around 81% of Mexican goods and services are exported (2016).
+Despite only 2.7% of Mexican products being exported to Canada, it is Mexico’s 2nd largest exporting destination, whilst the UK currently accounts for less than 1%.

 There has been an increase in Mexico’s debt-to-GDP since 2014, fuelled partly by the collapse in the global oil price.
 However, with the tax reform of 2014, non-oil revenue has increased dramatically, and non-mandatory expenditures have decreased, so net public debt as a proportion of GDP in 2017 (48%) continues to be low compared to international figures (US (106.1%), Spain (99.4%), UK (89.3%), among others).
 International Reserves are currently around US$173bn and represent an important shield against exchange rate volatility.
 Current account deficits are more than compensated for by large capital account surpluses.
 This, added to huge reserves, prevents Mexico from suffering a balance of payments crises or a sudden stop.

-Mexico has considerable growth potential, and Goldman Sachs has predicted that it could become the 7th largest economy in the World within the next 40 years.
+Mexico has considerable growth potential; PwC has predicted that it could become the 9th largest economy in the World by 2030 and the 7th largest by 2050.
 Mexico has many advantages, including a large, young workforce, a privileged geographical position for trade, and stable macroeconomic indicators.

 3. Bribery and Corruption

 In addition, a commercial organisation representing a business in the UK can be liable for the conduct of a person who is neither a UK national or resident in the UK or a body incorporated or formed in the UK.
 In this case it does not matter whether the acts or omissions which form part of the offence take place in the UK or elsewhere.
-In 2014, Mexico was ranked 103 (ranked 105 in 2012 and 106 in 2013) out of 177 countries in the Transparency International’s corruption perception index (CPI).
-See the full report.
+In 2017, Mexico was ranked 135 out of 180 countries in the Transparency International Corruption Perception Index.
+See full report here

 Bribery and corruption are a significant problem in Mexico, with high profile allegations involving representatives from the main political parties..
 But there have been important improvement in recent years, and Mexico is a signatory of the 2016 London Anti-Corruption Global Agreement.
 There are currently 10 former Governors currently under investigation, one in jail, and another being prosecuted.
-Government tendering guidelines are being strengthened to reduce the risk of corruption in the awarding of contracts, but this can lead to the lowest bid winning without consideration of quality and also there are of course loopholes that many exploit.
+Government tendering guidelines are being strengthened to reduce the risk of corruption in the awarding of contracts: but this can lead to the lowest bid winning without consideration of quality, and also there are of course loopholes that many exploit.
 Numerous British businesses report successful business operations in Mexico that are free of corrupt practices or at least have managed to find ways to avoid this preventing them doing business.

 Mexico is modernising its legislation against corruption, most recently with the creation of the National Anticorruption System.
 The new anticorruption laws started implementation in July 2017, with similarities to the UK Bribery Act 2010.
 There is one independent body with the authority to coordinate cross Government efforts against corruption.
-It will give the Superior Auditor´s Office the powers to run ‘real time’ audits and to monitor resources transferred from the federal government to states.
-The Ministry of Public Administration and Court for Administrative Justice will be strengthened; the latter will be entitled to sanction both government officials and companies involved in corruption.
-Anti-Bribery protocols are being created and all public servants are also required to declare their assets and interests, although these will not be made public.
+The new laws give the Superior Auditor´s Office the powers to run ‘real time’ audits and to monitor resources transferred from the federal government to states.
+The Ministry of Public Administration and Court for Administrative Justice are being strengthened; the latter will be entitled to sanction both government officials and companies involved in corruption.
+Anti-Bribery protocols are being created and all public servants are required to declare their assets and interests, although these will not be made public.
 Companies will be required to have in place corporate liability mechanisms.

 4. Rule of Law and Human Rights

 Despite a number of initiatives to address security, justice and human rights problems, Mexico’s human rights situation remains of concern.
 Since 2006, the military has played a leading role in public security and there is a high rate of impunity for crimes including human rights violations.
-Out of 59 countries, the Global Impunity Index 2015 ranked Mexico as second to last in impunity after the Philippines.
-See full report.
+Out of 69 countries, the Global Impunity Index 2017 ranked Mexico as the 4th.
+See full report here.

-The Mexican National Institute of Statistics and Geography estimates that in 2014 impunity reached 93.8% with the vast majority of crime either not reported or not investigated.
-In Mexico there is an average of four judges per 100,000 inhabitants in Mexico (below the global average of 17 per 100,000); every judge receives approximately 500 new cases per year.
+The Mexican National Institute of Statistics and Geography estimates that 93.7% of crimes in 2015 were either not reported or not investigated.
+In Mexico, there is an average of four judges per 100,000 inhabitants in Mexico (below the global average of 17 per 100,000); every judge receives approximately 500 new cases per year.
 43.3% of Mexico’s prison’s population has not been sentenced.

 In Mexico there are concerns with the violation of economic, social and cultural rights as a result of large scale commercial projects.
 Projects are taken forward without adequate consultation of communities that will be affected.
 These projects are mainly developed in rural areas and affect the livelihood of indigenous and farming communities.
 Discrimination and extreme levels of inequality also play a role in how these cases unfold.

-There are estimated to be at least 36 conflicts related to mining in Mexico.
+There are some conflict related issues to mining in Mexico.
 Most of these are because of contamination, damage to communities and dispossession of land in areas with mining developments.
-At least 70% of the companies involved in these conflicts are foreign.
-Good practice for consulting communities about developments is being developed by a number of civil society organisations and the Mexican Government is developing public policy in line with the UN Guiding Principles on Business and Human Rights.
+Many of the companies involved in these conflicts are foreign.
+Good practice for consulting communities about investment projects is being developed by a number of civil society organisations and the Mexican Government is drafting National Action Plan in line with the UN Guiding Principles on Business and Human Rights.